mattmaniak/fiflo/README.md

 Edit text on Linux using Windows keyboard shortcuts.

 ## Abstract
-Learn C. Create text editor for Linux without any dependencies.
+Learn C. Create a text editor for Linux without any dependencies.
 Started as the C pointers and memory management exercise.
-The goal is to create an terminal-based version of the Atom's rich functionality with the Nano's minimalism.
+The goal is to create an editor that mixes the Atom's rich functionality and Windows-like keyboard bindings with the Nano's minimalism.

 ## Usage
 ### Check the requirements for the GNU/Linux: